HTD-Health/playbook-OUTDATED/education-budget.md

 We want to be more transparent and we believe that having the coherent rules regarding extra learning opportunities will help.

 ### What is the amount of a yearly education budget?
 The amount depends on the number of hours a person works per week.
 A full-time employee (40 hours per week on average) gets 3 000 PLN education budget.

+### What if I don't work full-time?

 If you work less hours then your budget will be proportionally smaller e.g. a half-time (20 hours per week on average) employee gets 1 500 PLN.
 Similarly, the amount will be proportional to a number of months your work in a given year e.g. if you join HTD on July 1, 2019 then your education budget will be 1 500 PLN in 2019 and 3 000 PLN in 2020 and later.

+### What if I work part-time (say 0.75 of full-time) until July 1 and then full-time?
+We will use a rule of proportionality.
+In the aforementioned cases, the first half of the year will give you 1125 PLN calculated as 0.75 * 1 500 PLN and the second part of the year will incur 1500 PLN.
+In total your education budget for that year will be 2 625 PLN.

 ### Will the amount change in the future?
 Our will is to significantly increase the education budget in the future.
 If the "education budget" initiative proves to be a sound idea then increasing the amount will be a priority as the company grows.